amanmadov/msin616-final-project/README.md

                     BEGIN
                         IF NOT EXISTS (SELECT TOP 1 1 FROM authors a WHERE a.au_id = @author_id)
                             BEGIN
-                                RAISERROR('Author with selected ID does not exist', 16, 1)
+                                ;THROW 50002, 'Author with selected ID does not exist', 1 END
-                            END
                         ELSE
                             BEGIN